remix-run/remix-website/data/posts/server-components.md

 }
 ```

-It just seems like a lot to ask of the community, especially when the benefits (at least for a Remix app) aren't totally obvious yet.
+It just seems like a lot to ask of the community.

 ## Uncanny Valley in Wrappers